1st Workshop on Semantic Reasoning and Goal Understanding in Robotics (SemRob)

 Our review process will be double-blind, following the RSS 2024 paper submission policy for Science/Systems papers.

-All accepted papers will be given oral presentations (lightning talks or spotlight talks) as well as poster presentations.
-Accepted papers will be made available online on the workshop website as non-archival reports, allowing authors to also submit their works to future conferences or journals.
-We will have a Best Paper Award ceremony at the workshop event.
+All accepted papers will be invited for poster presentations; the highest-rated papers, according to the Technical Program Committee, will be given spotlight presentations.
+Accepted papers will be made available online on this workshop website as non-archival reports, allowing authors to also submit their works to future conferences or journals.
+We will highlight the Best Reviewer and reveal the Best Paper Award during the closing remarks at the workshop event.

 Important Dates